Turkey and Syria earthquake: evidence-based innovations and guidance for acute crisis response.

-This will also allow exploration of how cultural norms related to IPV and how cultural practices and ceremonies shift as a result of displacement.
-This project will develop a framework that can be used as a tool for program planning and design by other humanitarian actors in other settings to integrate cultural factors into the design of public health and IPV interventions.
+This also allowed exploration of how cultural norms related to IPV and how cultural practices and ceremonies shift as a result of displacement.
+This project developed a framework that can be used as a tool for program planning and design by other humanitarian actors in other settings to integrate cultural factors into the design of public health and IPV interventions.

-This innovation will build the evidence base on gender, social, cultural, and religious norms that contribute to IPV in displaced populations and also inform how cultural and community practices in refugee settings may serve as platforms for IPV intervention delivery.
-This evidence will be used to inform IPV intervention design and implementation in refugee settings.
+This innovation built the evidence base on gender, social, cultural, and religious norms that contribute to IPV in displaced populations and also informed how cultural and community practices in refugee settings serve as platforms for IPV intervention delivery.
+This evidence was used to inform IPV intervention design and implementation in refugee settings.

 With a first phase of funding from Elrha’s Humanitarian Innovation Fund (HIF) from 2016 to 2019, three IPV prevention interventions – for women, men and couples – were developed, piloted and refined.
 Key achievements of the project’s first phase included:

 Please read the final report below to find out more about what was achieved in this first phase of funding.

 Following the successful delivery of the above outputs, in 2019, J-PAL at the Paris School of Economics and their partners were awarded a second grant from the HIF’s diffusion call to support the scaling of this intervention.
-With this diffusion grant, practical, field friendly tools will be developed to facilitate the implementation of the innovation by diverse stakeholders.
+With this diffusion grant, practical, field friendly tools were developed to facilitate the implementation of the innovation by diverse stakeholders.
 With dissemination of the project’s findings at both the local and global levels central to the diffusion phase, it is expected that the learning and evidence from this intervention may be used to address IPV in other humanitarian contexts.

 It is hoped that the intervention will lead to long term impacts in attitudes and behaviours related to gender, social, cultural and religious norms that contribute to IPV, which will lead to decreased incidence of IPV in humanitarian settings.